 Egypt, 15th century B.C.: The Museum of Menstruation reports that women in ancient Egypt wrote about using “honey and galena” that they wrapped up in a piece of “fine linen” and then inserted into the vagina for four days.
 However, it’s unclear if they used the honey-galena mixture as tampons during their periods or to clear up unrelated discharge.
 Either way, there’s some evidence to show they did use them in some capacity.

-Greece, 5th century B.C.: Women reportedly fashioned tampons out of lint that was then rolled around a piece of wood.
+Greece, 5th century B.C.: “According to a 2015 piece by the Atlantic, women reportedly fashioned tampons out of lint that was then rolled around a piece of wood.
 Sounds pleasant, huh?
 However, historian Helen King disputes that notion, arguing that while there is evidence to show that Greek women did use wood-and-lint contraptions, they may have used them more as forms of contraception or to temporarily plug up excessive menstrual flows or wounds as opposed to using them regularly as tampons in the modern-day sense.

 India, 4th century B.C.: It’s said that women in India used tampons made out of oil and rock salt, though they weren’t necessarily to aid in menstruation.
 In fact, the Encyclopedia of Birth Control states that they were used as a form of birth control, as rock salt is a pretty potent form of spermicide (it’s also pretty unsafe, so, uh, don’t try this one at home).